 ETS and the GRE® Program have taken steps to ensure, to the extent possible, that tests and test scores are fair for all test takers, regardless of group membership.
-In addition, the GRE Board has developed guidelines for the use of GRE scores, which summarize the considerations for appropriate use of GRE test scores and encourages institutions to use GRE scores appropriately.
+Guidelines for the use of GRE scores summarize the considerations for appropriate use of GRE test scores and encourage institutions to use GRE scores appropriately.
 For more information, see the Guidelines for the Use of GRE Scores.

 Score Reports Sent to Designated Score Recipients